Kilpatrick Turnpike: Tolls

-The Kilpatrick Turnpike has used all-electronic tolling since July 25, 2021; cash is no longer accepted.
-Tolls are paid using a PikePass transponder or PlatePay, which uses automatic licence plate recognition to send a bill to the vehicle's registered owner.
+The Kilpatrick Turnpike has used all-electronic tolling since July 25, 2021; Tolls are paid using a PikePass transponder or PlatePay, which uses automatic licence plate recognition to send a bill to the vehicle's registered owner.
 As of 2025, motorists driving two-axle vehicles (such as cars and motorcycles) pay tolls of $3.84 if using PikePass or $7.98 if using PlatePay to drive the entire length of the turnpike.
 Drivers of vehicles with more than two axles, such as semi-trucks, pay higher tolls; six-axle vehicles are charged rates of $13.45 with PikePass or $26.38 with PlatePay.
 PikePass customers receive approximately 50% discounted toll rates compared to PlatePay at all toll plazas.

 Tolls are collected at three mainline toll plazas along the turnpike, one immediately northwest of the turnpike's southern terminus at I-240/SH-152, one between the SH-3 and Wilshire Boulevard interchanges, and one between the US 75 and Western Avenue interchanges.
 There are also toll plazas at some entrance and exit ramps in places where shunpiking would otherwise be possible.
 Since opening, all toll plazas have had open road tolling lanes, which were previously dedicated for PikePass tagholders but are now used by all traffic.
 Previously, cash-paying customers exited to the right at each toll plaza to pay at traditional toll booths.
 Cash collection became automated in October 1996; cash-paying customers deposited exact coins into automatic toll baskets.
 Bill changers capable of changing $1 and $5 bills were available at some mainline toll plazas, as well as machines that produced receipts for customers requiring them.